 - Children younger than 12 years.

-Aloe Vera side effects include:
+Aloe vera side effects include:

 - Diarrhea and vomiting.